Burr mill: Coffee grinders

 The uniform particle size and variable settings of a burr grinder make it well-suited for coffee preparation, as different methods of coffee preparation require different size grinds.
-The size of the grind is determined by the width between the two burrs, into which the coffee beans fall and are ground a few at a time.
+The size of the grind is determined by the separation between the two burrs, into which the coffee beans fall and are ground a few at a time.
 A finer grind allows a larger surface area to come into contact with the water, which yields a more complete extraction of caffeine and flavor.
 The grind spectrum ranges from Turkish coffee and espresso on the finer end to a French press, Karlsbad coffee and cold brew extraction on the coarse/extra coarse end, with pour-overs and drip coffee in the medium-fine to medium range.
+Blade mills are also used, but produce an undesirable wide range of particle sizes.

-Burr coffee grinders are also more suited for keeping the flavor and aroma of the coffee beans intact, as they produce less heat from friction compared to blade grinders; "The oils and aromas can easily dissipate if the beans become too hot during grinding, although most grinders will not heat the beans to a high enough temperature to risk this occurring."
+Burr coffee grinders can keep the flavor and aroma of the coffee beans intact if they operate at relatively low rotational speeds, producing less heat from friction than faster grinders and blade mills; "The oils and aromas can easily dissipate if the beans become too hot during grinding, although most grinders will not heat the beans to a high enough temperature to risk this occurring."

-Burr grinders obtain these lower speeds and even grind through two mechanisms.
-Lower-cost models generally use a small electric motor to drive a series of reduction gears, while better constructed and more costly examples use a larger commercial motor and a belt, with no gear reduction to spin the burrs.
-The latter example is termed "direct drive".
+Electrically powered burr grinders obtain these lower speeds and even grind through two mechanisms.
+Lower-cost models generally use a small electric motor to drive a series of reduction gears, while heavy-duty commercial grinders use "direct drive", a large motor and a belt rather than gear reduction to spin the burrs.
 The reduction gear versions are noisier and usually do not have the lifespan of the direct drive units.

-Electrical powered burr grinders are available in many variations.
-Some grinders are stepped, meaning that they are fixed by the factory into a set series of adjustments, while stepless varieties use a worm drive or other mechanisms to offer a near-infinite number of adjustments within their grind range.
-Other variations include grinders that are equipped with dosers and others that are doserless.
-Dosers function as a catch bin to collect the ground coffee and by using a lever, users are able to dose a set amount of coffee.
-Doserless versions remove the bin and dosing function, and the grinder outputs the ground coffee directly into an espresso machine portafilter or into another container.
-The doserless examples normally feature additional functions such as weight-based or advance time-based grinding in order for a barista to grind for an exact amount of grounds required for a specific espresso shot.
+Electrically powered burr grinders are available in many variations.
+Some grinders allow fineness of grind to be adjusted in discrete steps, marked with numbers to allow a particular setting to be repeated, while stepless varieties use a worm drive or other mechanism to provide continuous variation without jumps between steps.
+Commercial grinders may include a doser, a catch bin to collect the ground coffee and release a specified amount at a time; doserless versions deliver the ground coffee into a container, which may be an espresso machine portafilter.
+Doserless grinders may implement weight-based or advance time-based grinding to deliver the right amount of coffee for an espresso shot or other beverage in a coffeehouse.

-Manual coffee grinders have been largely supplanted by electrically powered ones for speed.
-Manual grinders are used for convenience and aesthetic reasons and are usually less costly than electric models.
-An example is the manual Turkish coffee grinder; they are inexpensive and can grind coffee to fine powder for Turkish coffee.
+Manual coffee grinders have been largely supplanted by electrically powered ones for speed and convenience.
+Manual grinders, usually but not always less costly than electric models, continue in occasional use for cost, convenience, size, and aesthetic reasons.
+The powder-fine grind required for Turkish coffee cannot be achieved in an inexpensive home electric grinder without overstraining the motor and potentially damaging the plastic gears, or in a simple manual grinder; special precise manual grinders, often costly, are used.